deallen1989/CLRS-Benchmark-Report/README.md

 <img width="564" alt="GPU" src="https://user-images.githubusercontent.com/52665911/234432590-d67c06e2-efd8-4ff6-9c19-9ddee097b02e.png">

 In the above example, an $n$ dimensional array is input into three input nodes (each column is an input node), and it passes through one more layer with three nodes - this is supposed to be a single step of the algorithm being learned ($s_0, s_1$,...)

+## Overview of the Benchmark

+### Motivation - Why This Problem?

+Algorithms are well understood but require abstract inputs and create abstract outputs, both of which need interpretation in order to be applicable.
+In the RAND report published in 1955 on evaluating railway network capacity summed up the problem nicely:

+> The evaluation of both railway system and individual track capacities is, to a considerable extent, an art.
+The authors know of no tested mathematical model or formula that includes all of the variations and imponderables that must be weighed.
+Even when the individual has been closely associated with the particular territory he is evaluating, the final answer, however accurate, is largely one of judgement and experience.

+If neural networks can learn to apply algorithmic reasoning to real data, this "art" can be augmented by machine learning.
+Neural networks could discover new applications of existing algorithms, or, more excitingly, invent new algorithms that can themselves be proven and interpreted.